 One common approach is to start with safer investments, such as US treasury bonds and fixed annuities, and grow from there.
-Even better, consider speaking to a financial advisor.
+Even better, consider speaking to a financial advisor for a consultation about diversified investments services.
 They'll discuss your risk tolerance, needs and goals and help you work out what type of investment portfolio would suit you best.

 Market conditions change, and investments fluctuate.
 Diversification can help you make the most of the good times and weather the leaner ones, so that your investment portfolio continues to help you build the future you want.